shailesh1729/tisp/book/set_theory/functions.md

 The set $\{y \in B \ST \exists \; x \in A \text{ such that } y = f(x)\}$ is called the *range* of $f$ denoted by $\range f$.

+In other words, the set of values *attained* by $f$ is called its range.
 ```

 The domain is a subset of $A$ and the range is a subset of $B$.